IsacPasianotto/Reversi-game/README.md

 ## Credits and attributions

 The complete list of all the credits, attributions and licenses can be found in the file [`ATTRIBUTIONS.md`](./ATTRIBUTIONS.md) file.

+## Appendx:

+This repository is obtained mirroring the [Davide's one](https://github.com/DavideRossi1/Reversi-game), check it out to see all failures and successes in the tests commit by commit.